 - Either put A WHOLE LOT OF SPACE between your corn plants, or else plant the squash on the edge of the patch, and let it suppress weeds around the edges.

-- Keep in mind that “squash” and “pumpkin” are really the same thing, only one name comes from a Native American name and the other from Europe.
+- Keep in mind that “squash” and “pumpkin” are really the same thing, only one name comes from a Native American language and the other from Europe.
 Any pumpkin can be called a squash, and vice a versa.

 - Some squash have HUGE vines and some only make bushes.
 Know your squash and allocate the room it needs.